pankhurigadi/correlatedpy/docs/source/index.rst

 Welcome to `correlatedpy <https://github.com/oboufous/correlatedpy>`_'s documentation!
 ====================================================================================

-This is a Python library used for distributed learning of a correlated equilibrium in multiplayer strategic form games.
+This is a Python library used for learning of a correlated equilibrium in multiplayer strategic form games.

+The algorithm allows players in a multiagent system to reach an equilibrium in a distributed fashion.

 The purpose of this documentation is to provide: